ranieremenezes/easyfermi/README.md

 We recommend the user to install Miniconda 3 or Anaconda 3 to proceed.

-To install Fermitools and Fermipy with conda, do:
+To install _Fermitools_ with conda, do:

-<pre><code>conda env create --name fermipy -c conda-forge -c fermipy python=3.7 fermitools=2.0.8
+<pre><code>$ conda create -n fermi -c conda-forge -c fermi fermitools python=3

-conda install --name fermipy -c conda-forge fermipy
 </code></pre>

-Once this process is complete, use the following command to activate the environment:

-<pre><code>conda activate fermipy
+If you have problems with the installation of Fermitools, please take a look on the video tutorial here: https://fermi.gsfc.nasa.gov/ssc/data/analysis/video_tutorials/

+Now that you installed the _Fermitools_, open the fermi environment in the terminal with:

+<pre><code>$ conda activate fermi
 </code></pre>

+And then install _Fermipy_ with the following command:

+<pre><code>$ pip install fermipy
+</code></pre>

 For more details, check the documentation of Fermipy here: https://fermipy.readthedocs.io/en/latest/install.html

 # Installation

-Once you are in the fermipy environment, do:
+Once you are in the fermi environment and have installed _Fermipy_, do:

-<pre><code>pip install easyFermi
+<pre><code>$ pip install easyFermi
 </code></pre>

 # Usage

-While in the fermipy environment, do:
+While in the fermi environment, do:

 <pre><code>$ python
 >>> import easyFermi